wjk/DockerService/README.md

 available at boot time.
 (Docker Desktop requires an interactive user login before it will start its copy of the Docker service).

-This repository is licensed under MIT.
-The code installed may be covered under other licenses; this README will be updated once I have specifics.
+This repository is licensed under the Mozilla Public License, version 2.0.
+The code installed is covered under other licenses; they can be found in the `bundle/licenses` folder.